 “This phone is Huawei, cannot use email.”

 I did not answer.
 Not the kind of problem I am going to concern myself with.
-But I will continue with monthly support until she is back at work, though I do not know when that will be.
+But I will continue with monthly assistance until she is back at work, though I do not know when that will be.

-I’ll need to keep in touch — and brush up on my Thai!
+I’ll have to try and stay in touch — and brush up on my Thai!